wupeq/HTML-page/README.md

 # HTML-page
-Just a project that i'm working on.s
+Just a project that i'm working on.
 This is just more of test so bugs and glitches can occour.